2019 Eastern Samar earthquake: Aftershocks

 This earthquake had an estimated 172 aftershocks(As of April 30, 2019) that were in many different places around Samar over the next several days, 6 of which were felt.
 These ranged from magnitudes of 1.6 to 4.6 with slight shaking as seen from the commenters.
 While it was technically possible that another earthquake of a higher magnitude could have occurred at this same location, it was extremely unlikely and did not end up happening, confirming that the 6.5 Mw event was the mainshock.

-Aftershocks could also be felt all the way in India according to this commentor: "I was sleeping it is 1:50am in India and i was awakened by the earthquake.
+Aftershocks could also be felt all the way in India according to this commenter: "I was sleeping it is 1:50am in India and i was awakened by the earthquake.
 My neighbors ran outside and waited for sometime until the earthquake stopped."

-Damages
+Damage

 Many of the buildings near the epicenters were not built properly to withstand high magnitude earthquakes; things like tiles fell off of the ceilings and walls if they were not secured enough.
 A total of 245 houses were damaged with one of them fully destroyed.
 Along with the damaged buildings a lot of power outages occurred the day of the earthquake which was then restored within 24-hours.